jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 $ ./node_modules/.bin/babel src/index.js -o dist/bundle.js
 ```

 Verify that Babel transformed the code by looking at the output file.
 Pay special attention to the part beginning with `var A = ...`, as that is our transformed application code.
-The rest is Babel’s responsibility:
+The rest is Babel's responsibility:

 ```sh
 $ cat ./dist/bundle.js